 The Revv G20 is a super compact lunch box style tube amplifier weighing it at only 9 pounds!
 This small lunchbox is 7.5" height, 12.3" Wide and 6.3" deep and is constructed in a beautifully painted aluminum chassis and lid.

-Revv went the extra mile with the labels on this amp which seem to be laser engraved into the amplifier itself which makes for some durable print.
+Revv went the extra mile with the labels on this amp which are laser engraved into the amplifier itself which makes for some durable print.
 The stylish light up logo really makes the amp pop especially with the fact that the logo changes color when you change channels.

 This amplifier has a built in reactive load that allows the amplifier to be used without a speaker cab.
 The great thing about this is that the amp can be an amazing travel and gig companion relying strictly on the Two Notes cab simulations as its output.

-The Amplifier is built very sturdy with some great hardware and components.
-The handle on top of the amplifier folds up and down which is a cool feature putting the handle out of the way when not in use.
+The unit is built very sturdy with some great hardware and components.
+The chrome handle on top of the amplifier folds up and down which is a cool feature putting it out of the way when not in use.

 Hardware wise, this little amp is built tough.